-Each year, historical labor force estimates are revised to reflect new Census Bureau population controls, updated input data, and reestimation.
-The model-based estimates also incorporate new seasonal adjustment, and the unadjusted estimates are controlled to new census division and U.S. totals.
-Substate area data are revised to incorporate updated inputs, reestimation, and controlling to new statewide totals.
+Each year, historical estimates from the Local Area Unemployment Statistics (LAUS) program are revised to reflect new population controls from the Census Bureau, updated input data, and reestimation.
+The data for model-based areas also incorporate new seasonal adjustment, and the unadjusted estimates are controlled to new census division and U.S. totals.
+Substate area data subsequently are revised to incorporate updated inputs, reestimation, and controlling to new statewide totals.

-Last Modified Date: May 28, 2014
+Last Modified Date: July 10, 2015